 Building a website can seem like a daunting task, especially if you have no prior experience.
 There is a lot to consider and many options depending on what you want to use your site for, who you are trying to reach and how much time and money you are able to put into it.
 We are going to break down all the tools you'll need, as well as the best resources and courses available to build your own website.

-What To Consider Before Starting
+What to Consider Before Starting a Website

 There are a lot of different ways to build a website.
 Some are very straightforward, for the complete beginner, and others can be from complete scratch that requires significant knowledge of programming.
 Regardless of where you start, you can build a fully functional website that suits your needs.